parsingphase/takeAticket/README.md

 ## Setup

-Currently runs using PHP's built-in webserver & a sqlite3 database.
+The tool can use either a sqlite3 or mySQL database, and run under a standard server or PHP's internal server mode.

-To install (requires Composer - https://getcomposer.org):
+To install the source code (requires Composer - https://getcomposer.org):

     git clone git@github.com:parsingphase/takeAticket.git
     cd takeAticket